8 Strategies to Help Reduce Employee Turnover

 Strategy 1: Offer competitive compensation and benefits

 This may seem like an obvious starting point, but it's pretty much the most important strategy that you can implement to reduce employee turnover.
+Compensation committees play a vital role in ensuring that compensation packages are competitive, aligning with industry standards, and reflecting the true value of the work being performed.

 People are willing to work for less money if they know that their jobs make them happy.
 Happy people stay longer in jobs, and reduce the overall cost of employee turnover.